calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 - JavaScript type systems also have the **intersection** type operator. `A & B`.
   Which represents the values shared by `A`’s set of values and `B`’s set of values.
 Like a Venn diagram.
 One missing primitive set operation in JavaScript type systems is the difference operator.
-For example if we call the difference operator `/` then `number / 10` is every number _except_ for 10.
+For example, if we call the difference operator `/` then `number / 10` is every number _except_ for 10.
   Sure Flow has object difference and TypeScript has object difference and union difference, but there’s no true set difference operator.
 - Type **Inference** capabilities of different type systems affect how types implicitly relate to each other.
 Common wisdom is that if you have sophisticated type inference you can’t have implicit subtyping.
 TypeScript has